5punk/react-slack-chat/README.md

 ## Pre Requisites

-1. [Pollyfill babel](https://babeljs.io/docs/usage/polyfill/).
-Your app has to do it to avoid multiple instancing errors from `babel-polyfill`.
-2. Setup a [Slack Bot](https://my.slack.com/services/new/bot) for your team.
+1. Setup a [Slack Bot](https://my.slack.com/services/new/bot) for your team.
 Note your API token.
-3. [Base64 encode](https://www.base64encode.org/) your newly created API token and fasten your seat-belts.
+2. [Base64 encode](https://www.base64encode.org/) your newly created API token and fasten your seat-belts.

 ## Installation